Recommend ferrous sulfate or ferrous fumarate when oral iron is needed

 It's tricky to iron out differences among ORAL IRON supplements.
 Efficacy and tolerability are similar at equal doses of ELEMENTAL iron.
 But the percent of elemental iron varies between products.

-For iron deficiencystart with 100 to 200 mg/day elemental iron in most cases.
+iron deficiency, start with 100 to 200 mg/day elemental iron in most cases.
 Use ferrous sulfate or fumarate, they often have 65 to 100 mg elemental iron/tab versus about 35 mg with ferrous gluconate.
 But more elemental iron can cause more GI upset and constipation.
 Advise patients to start with just one tab per day and titrate up to BID or TID over a week or two.
 Also explain that iron is best absorbed on an empty stomach, but it's okay to take it with food if GI upset occurs.

 To limit GI upset, consider lowering the dose or giving it once daily, since some evidence suggests this may be enough for some patients.
 But it may take longer to correct an iron deficiency with a lower dose.
 Don't rely on stool softeners (Docusate, etc) to treat constipation.
 Vitamin C slightly increases iron absorption, 200 mg or 8 oz of orange juice increases absorption about 10%.